 I also had to wipe my hair pin legs with a rag as recommend as they arrived with a protective oil on them.

-Once I’d positioned them where I wanted, I marked the screw holes in the leg.
-Then for accuracy, I pearced my marks by making an indent with a hammer and the edge of a nail.
+Once I’d positioned them under my faux marble desk, I marked the screw holes in the leg.
+Then for accuracy, I pierced my marks by making an indent with a hammer and the edge of a nail.
 (I couldn’t find my brad awl, which I usually prefer using).

-Then I repeating my pre drill method, making sure I wouldn’t screw through to the other side and fixed in to place with the screws provided.
+Then I repeating my pre drilling method, making sure I wouldn’t screw through to the other side.
+Then fixed in to place with the screws provided.

-Like I said previously, I want this desk to last.
+Like I said previously, I want my faux marble desk to last.
 And due to the length of my worktop (140cm), I was worried it would bow in the middle.

 So, due to the size, I decided to add some in the middle too.
 Although I am tempted to not put one in the front so I could sit in centre while I work.
 However, it didn’t hurt for now, and I’ll see how I get on with it.